Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-users/kotlin.md

 image: public/assets/images/tutorials/client-sdk/android-in-app-messaging-chat/login_screen.png
 ```

 > **NOTE:** You perform this authentication using the `JWTs` generated and provided in previous steps.

 Now You have to retrieve client instance inside `LoginViewModel` class.
 Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
-Locate the `private val client` property in the `LoginViewModel` class and update it's implementation:
+Locate the `private val client` property in the `LoginViewModel` class and update its implementation:

 ```kotlin
 private val client = NexmoClient.get()
 ```

-Locate the `onLoginUser` method within the `LoginViewModel` class and fill it's body to enable user login:
+Locate the `onLoginUser` method within the `LoginViewModel` class and fill its body to enable user login:

 ```kotlin
 fun onLoginUser(user: User) {